 Symptoms: Dry, red patches of inflamed skin.
 Often itchy, especially at night.
 Can progress to small, fluid filled bumps.
 A leg or foot rash from eczema often occurs in skin creases such as behind the knees or between the toes

-A foot rash from eczema tends to flare up periodically and then subside for anything from a few days to years.
+Eczema tends to flare up periodically and then subside for anything from a few days to years.
 It is not contagious.

 Athlete’s foot, a type of ringworm, is a fungal infection that usually starts with a rash between the toes known as a ringworm rash.
 It affects approximately 15% of the population and is more common in men.